Uber driver shot, killed while picking up passenger in Detroit

 It happened at about 7:40 p.m. on the 15000 block of Coyle Street, near Greenfield Road and Fenkell Avenue in Detroit.

-A witness told police the driver was picking up a woman to get something to eat, police added.
+A witness told police the driver was picking up a woman to get something to eat.

 The suspect was last seen driving a dark pick-up truck.